 Doing More With Less: Adhesive’s Role in Core

-In thinner cores, adhesives take on additional properties that contribute more value than originally imagined.
-We like to call them smart adhesives.
-Within the core system, smart adhesives:
+In thinner cores, adhesives take on a bigger role and add more value.
+We like to call them smart adhesives, and they:

-- Anchor the acquisition distribution layer (ADL) to the topsheet and core
+- Hold the acquisition distribution layer (ADL) in place

-While every material in a disposable hygiene product plays an important role, the adhesive used to bond the components is critical to ensuring core integrity and performance.
+While every material in a disposable hygiene product plays an important role, knowing how and where to use adhesive can truly impact overall core integrity and performance.